Aged care means assessment 065-09000000

 Assessments are completed in Process Direct.
 If a care recipient or authorised third party contacts to request a calculation of their cost of care, they can do this in one of the following ways:

-• Process Direct can complete a means assessment automatically where the care recipient has commenced care, and the required information is available in the system
+- Process Direct can complete a means assessment automatically where the care recipient has commenced care, and the required details are available in the system

-• Can be undertaken where the information is available in the system and any outstanding information can be obtained verbally
+- Can be undertaken where the details are available in the system and any outstanding details can be obtained verbally

 The Resources page contains links to these forms.